-The SP-170T is a complete semiautomatic constant voltage DC portable arc welder.
-Included is a tapswitch controlled, single phase constant voltage transformer/rectifier power source and a wire feeder with welding gun for feeding .023" (0.6 mm) through .030" (0.8 mm) solid steel electrode.
-Optional kits are available for .035" (0.9 mm) and .045" (1.2 mm) Innershield® NR-211-MP.
+The SP-135T is a complete semiautomatic constantvoltage DC wire feeder / power source arc welder.
+It has been designed for workshop, hobby, automotive and light maintenance.
+Included is a tap-switch controlled, single phase constant voltage transformer / rectifier power source and a wire feeder welding gun for feeding .023 - .025" (0.6 mm) through .030" (0.8 mm) solid steel electrode.
+An optional kit is available for feeding .035" (0.9 mm) Innershield[®] NR-211-MP flux-cored wire.

-It is ideally suited for individuals having access to 230 or 208 volt 60 Hz AC input power and want the ease of use, quality and dependability of both gas metal arc welding or GMAW (also known as MIG welding) and the Innershield® process (self-shielded flux-cored or FCAW).
-A convenient chart is mounted inside the wire feed section door for setting welding procedures for 24 gauge (.60 mm) through 5/16" (8.0 mm) mild steel.
-The machine is rugged and reliable and has designed for dependable service and long life.
+The SP-135T is ideally suited for individuals having access to 120 volt AC input power, and wanting the ease of use, quality and dependability of both gas metal arc welding or GMAW (also known as MIG welding) and the Innershield electrode process (self shielded flux cored or FCAW).
+The SP-135T is a rugged and reliable machine that has been designed for dependable service and long life.